 - Report Task 3 - Tools (pdf in English)

 You can find the results of the ABLE tools on the links:

 - eBMS application "ButterflyCount" for Android and iOS

 - eBMS outputs: Workshop for calculating butterfly trends and the rbms package

 Development Butterfly Monitoring Schemes in Europe:

 One of the main tasks of the ABLE project was the development of a representative butterfly monitoring network across Europe.
 After two years of actions in this Pilot Project, we did great progress involving many countries and regions being part of the eBMS network.

 From the ABLE team, we thank all the volunteers willing to collaborate and the great effort of the coordinators to get good schemes in their areas.
-Also to everyone involved in the ABLE project that helped to make good results possible: collaborators, assistants, stakeholders, National and Natural Parks, protected areas, rangers, institutions, experts, MEPs, DG Environment, European Commission, photographers and every person who collaborated.
-Thank you
+Also to everyone involved in the ABLE project that helped to make good results possible: collaborators, assistants, stakeholders, National and Natural Parks, protected areas, rangers, institutions, experts, MEPs, DG Environment, European Commission, photographers, and every person who collaborated.